vedantwagh1/e-plantShopping/README.md

 ## Paradise Nursery

 e-plantShopping is a React-based online plant shopping application for Paradise Nursery.

-Users can browse plants by category, add plants to a shopping cart, update quantities, remove items, and view the total cart amount.
+Users can browse different categories of plants, view plant details, add plants to the shopping cart, update quantities, remove plants, and view the total cart amount.

-The application provides a simple and user-friendly shopping experience for purchasing houseplants online.
+The project provides a simple and user-friendly online shopping experience for plant lovers.